trickjack/printertips/docs/source/index.rst

 3. Within 2 minutes, press the **WPS button** on your WiFi router.
 4. Wait until the printer’s WiFi light stops blinking and stays solid.

-*Note: Not all routers have a WPS button.
-If yours doesn’t, use the standard or mobile setup method.*

 Method 2: Connect Using Canon IJ Setup (Standard Setup)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^